shaskum7/my_first_repo/README.md

-# my_first_repo
-Title :- Guessing Game
+# Title :- Guessing Game

-This is about guessing number of files present in current directory if user is guessing correct number of files then he will be congratulated
+Created on 9th Nov 2020 at 09:10 PM IST

-No of lines in code:
+No of lines in code: 31